Wilson Elser Moskowitz Edelman & Dicker: Controversies

 The law firm came under public criticism in a 2024 case of an American Airlines employee secretly videotaping a 9-year-old girl, among 3 other minors, with an iPhone taped to a bathroom seat.
 As a part of the defense for American Airline, the firm argued that the minors were at fault because they should have been aware they were being videotaped.
+Following public backlash, American Airlines removed Wilson Elser from the case within days and retained a different firm to represent it; a Texas state judge approved the firm's withdrawal in June 2024.